 Kaju Katli is a delicious Indian sweet, melt in mouth thin slices of cashew fudge sweetened with sugar.
 It is one of the most popular Indian sweets.
-During Diwali people love to gift and receive boxes of kaju katli.
+During Diwali people love to gift and receive boxes of this mithai.
 While this sweet is super expensive in shops, it is very easy to make kaju barfi at home.

 For the amount of time and effort goes in, this kaju barfi tastes like million bucks, really.
 It is so expensive in shops and apart from certain mithai shops, this kaju katli sweet tastes stale in many places.